-Members of the partnership meet on a quarterly basis to discuss emerging community issues and strategies that aim to reduce the levels of crime and anti-social behaviour in local neighbourhoods to reduce the fear of such activities across the district.
+Members of the partnership meet on a quarterly basis to discuss emerging community issues and strategies that aim to reduce the levels of crime and anti-social behaviour in local neighbourhoods and reduce the fear of such activities across the district.

 The responsibilities of the partnership are divided into a number of operational groups that each look at a specific community issue.
 Examples include groups investigating anti-social behaviour, domestic and sexual violence and abuse, the night time economy, street attachment and hate crime.

-Members of the Partnership include:
+Members of the partnership include:

-- Exeter City Council
+- CoLab Exeter

-- Devon & Cornwall Police
+- Devon and Cornwall Police

 - Devon Partnership NHS Trust

-- Devon Youth Offending Team
+- Devon Youth Justice Service

 - Safer Devon Partnership